-- Ability to “lock-in” discounts for 3 years
+- Ability to “lock in” discounts for three years

-- Doesn’t totally skimp out on support or reliability
+- Doesn’t skimp out on support or reliability

-- Fairly “unmetered” features on critical plan features
+- Largely “unmetered” features on critical plan features

 That last bullet point is especially notable.
-If you are a dabbler like myself and have several projects in mind – it’s usually better to look at price per month per website or per storage or per database – ie, total value pricing.
+If you are a dabbler like myself and have several projects in mind – it’s usually better to look at the price per month per website, storage, or database – i.e., total value pricing.

 On that point – HostGator beats a lot of companies.
 It’s why I still have my microsites & small traffic clients at HostGator instead of InMotion Hosting (where this site lives).

-HostGator guarantees 99.9% uptime (which is 8 hours of downtime per year).
-From my testing account has achieved a much higher update than their ganrantee.
+HostGator guarantees 99.9% uptime (8 hours of downtime per year).
+My testing account has achieved a much higher uptime than its guarantee.

 Great Customer Service

-HostGator promises 24/7 customer service – and they actually delivered.
-In one of my tests, I was transferring a development site from my HostGator to my client’s host – and was having a technical problem (turned out to be a misstep I had taken) at 2 AM.
+HostGator promises 24/7 customer service – and they deliver.
+In one of my tests, I was transferring a development site from my HostGator to my client’s host – and was having a technical problem (which turned out to be a misstep I had taken) at 2 AM.

-I logged in on chat – and yep, got my questions answered right away.
+I logged into their chat feature and got my questions answered right away.
 Fabulous.

-Now – as I emphasize in all my web hosting reviews – customer support is impossible to judge, because it’s anecdotal.
-You never know if you got their one rockstar or their one rookie having a bad day.
+As I emphasize in all my web hosting reviews – customer support is impossible to judge because it’s anecdotal.
+You’ll never know if you deal with their one rockstar or their one rookie having a bad day.

 Transfer Service, Onboarding & QuickInstall

-One of the most daunting parts of setting up a website is the actual start.
+The most daunting period of setting up a website is the start.

-HostGator has plenty of channels to get you started on the right foot.
+HostGator has plenty of channels to get you off on the right foot.
 I’ve used their website transfer service and their QuickInstall scripts multiple times.
 It’s all been good.

 HostGator’s plans offer unmetered everything, except the Hatchling Plan, which offers unlimited everything, but caps the amounts of domain names you can host to just one.

 This is a big deal.
-Unmetered databases mean that you can have pretty much as many WordPress installs as you want.
+Unmetered databases mean you can have as many WordPress installs as you want.

-- Unmetered domain options (on HostGator Baby plan and Business plans) means you can have literally unlimited websites on 1 plan (my websites cost cents, not dollars to host because I have so many on 1 plan).
+- Unmetered domain options (on HostGator Baby plan and Business plans) mean you can have unlimited websites on one plan (my websites cost cents, not dollars, to host because I have so many on one plan).

-- Unmetered bandwidth means that you can scale, and not worry about # of visitors (although every shared host is going to crash if you get on the front page of CNN, and millions all come at once).
+- Unmetered bandwidth means that you can scale and not worry about # of visitors (although every shared host will crash if you get on the front page of CNN, and millions come at once).